The American Bald Eagle -- School-age

 Diet

 Bald Eagles live near large bodies of open water such as lakes, marshes, seacoasts and rivers, where there are plenty of fish to eat and tall trees for nesting and roosting.
 Bald Eagles are carnivores (meat-eaters) and hunt during the day.
 Eagles feed mainly on fish, but they also eat anything that can be caught easily or is found dead.
-But, they can’t lift more than four pounds.
+But, they cannot lift more than four pounds.

 Bald Eagle In Canada

-Eagles have a food storage area below thier chin called a crop.
+Eagles have a food storage area below their chin called a crop.
 It is an extendable part in the esophagus that is used for the storage and softening of food and and controls the flow of food through the digestive tract.
 When eaglets have a full crop it can be seen bulging out.
 Adult eagles can store up to two pounds of food in their crop.

 Eagles are birds of prey, or raptors, they hunt for a living usually while on the wing, are meat eaters, use their feet instead of their beak to capture prey.
 They have keen eyesight, a sharp hooked beak, and powerful feet with curved sharp talons.